-Samsung rumored to be prepping larger Galaxy Note for 2013Alex Wagner - Deputy Managing Editor, News Desk
+Samsung rumored to be prepping larger Galaxy Note for 2013Alex Wagner - Editorial Director of News and Content

 Samsung's Galaxy Note and Note II, which check in with screen sizes of 5.3 and 5.5 inches, are some of the biggest smartphones on the market today.
 While their size may be a turn-off for some, both models have achieved some high sales figures.
 Taking that into consideration, a new Galaxy Note model seems inevitable, and a new report today claims that Samsung may go even bigger with it.

 The Korea Times claims that Samsung is prepping a Note III with a 6.3-inch screen, which would be nearly a full inch larger than the Note II.
 A source speaking to The Verge chimed in by saying that in 2013, possibly later on in the year, Samsung "might fill in the largest gap in our screen size lineup" but didn't name the Galaxy Note specifically.
 It's worth noting that there are currently no 6-inch products on Samsung's roster.
 As for the late 2013 debut, the Galaxy Note and Galaxy Note II were introduced in early September and late August, so a new Galaxy Note introduction later on next year could make sense.

 Moving on to the other big name in Samsung's Galaxy lineup, The Korea Times claims that we could see the Galaxy S IV as soon as Mobile World Congress in February.
 However, since the Galaxy S models are some of the most popular Android handsets around and that Samsung held its own launch event for the S III, I wouldn't be surprised to see the Galaxy S IV get its own event around a year after the S III's was held.